-As in most developed countries with aging populations, non-communicable "lifestyle" diseases - cardiovascular and respiratory illnesses, cancer, diabetes, and liver disease - accounted for about 92% of deaths in 2019.
-Preventable "external causes" such as accidents, suicides, and drug use result in about 5% of all deaths, lower than the US rate (6%).

-Communicable diseases such as tuberculosis and hepatitis cause about 3% of all deaths.
+As in most developed countries with aging populations, noncommunicable "lifestyle" diseases - cardiovascular and respiratory illnesses, cancer, diabetes, and liver disease - accounted for about 73% of deaths in 2021.
+Preventable "external causes" such as accidents, suicides, and drug use result in about 4% of all deaths, lower than the US rate (6%).
+Communicable diseases such as tuberculosis and hepatitis cause about 23% of all deaths.
 About 1% of the population is HIV positive, Europe's highest rate.
 With roughly 83% of children vaccinated for DPT and 92% for measles in 2023, Ukraine's immunization rate was lower than the EU average (94%).
-Ukrainians are more vulnerable to vaccinepreventable diseases, such as measles, rubella, mumps, and tetanus women living elsewhere in Europe and the US.
+Ukrainians are more vulnerable to vaccinepreventable diseases, such as measles, rubella, mumps, and tetanus.

+Significantly, the life average expectancy of Ukrainian men is 16 vears less than the EU and US averages, respectively.
+While life expectancv qaps are less pronounced among Ukrainian women. thev also suffer from comparatively shorter life spans than women living elsewhere in Europe and the US.
 Experts attribute these stark differences to Ukrainians' unhealthy lifestyle habits.
 These include unbalanced diets, high rates of alcohol and tobacco use, reduced physical activity, and the inability of Ukraine's healthcare system to prevent and treat diseases.
 Unhealthy habits have also led to rising obesity.
-As of 2022, about 24% of Ukrainian adults are obese, slightly higher than the EU average of 15% yet lower than the US rate 33% after the Soviet era (see History and Myth and Political and Social Relations).
+As of 2022, about 24% of Ukrainian adults are obese, slightly higher than the EU average of 15% yet lower than the US rate 33%.

+Some Ukrainian cities remain heavily polluted as a result of unrestrained industrial development during and after the Soviet era (see History and Myth and Political and Social Relations).
 In highly industrialized regions, toxic discharge continues to contaminate soil, water, and air, causing disproportionately high rates of respiratory and other pollution-related diseases.